SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 Q. What does AWS DMS cost?

-A. A typical DMS replication instance (dms.r5.large) costs roughly $0.18 per hour on-demand, or about $130 per month if continuously provisioned.
+A. A typical DMS replication instance (dms.r5.large) costs $0.176 per hour on-demand in US East, or about $129 per month if continuously provisioned.
 For a 5 TB database migration with two weeks of replication, the DMS instance cost lands around $60 to $250 depending on instance class.
 Additional costs: storage on the replication instance (typically 100 GB for replication state at $0.115 per GB-month for gp2), data transfer out from AWS to a non-VPC source (standard egress rates), and any source-side network costs.

 Q. Is the first DMS instance free?